industrial-edge/LEdgeBuffer-getting-started/README.md

 * TIA Portal  (>= V18)
 * PLC: CPU 1515TF-2 PN FW  (>= V3.0.3)

-If the user cannot get a SIEMENS industrial edge system, this example can also be done using Node-RED (with minor adjustments to some nodes)
+If the user cannot get a SIEMENS industrial Edge system, this example can also be done using Node-RED (with minor adjustments to some nodes) and a self-hosted MQTT server/broker.

 For installing node-red check the next link:
 * [Node-RED installation](https://nodered.org/docs/getting-started/local)